-Dr. Court holds a research and extension appointment and serves as Assistant Director of the UF program in Economic Impact Analysis and as an Assistant Scientist in the Food and Resource Economics Department at the University of Florida.
+Dr. Court holds a research and extension appointment and serves as Director of the UF program in Economic Impact Analysis and as an Assistant Scientist in the Food and Resource Economics Department at the University of Florida.
 Her research interests include regional economic modeling, the energy-water nexus, applied spatial econometrics, environmental accounting, and connections in human and natural systems.

 (also appears as Christa D. Jensen)

 Jensen, C. D., M. Munday, A. Roberts, and K. Turner, “Can hazardous waste supply chain 'hotspots' be identified using an input-output framework?”, European Journal of Operational Research, 241(1): 177-187 (2015).

 Jackson, R. W., and C. D. Court, “Linking Environmental and Economic Frameworks to Model Technology Transitions,” in Handbook of Research Methods and Applications in Environmental Studies, Matthias Ruth (Ed), Edward Elgar.
 (2015).

 Jackson, R. W., and C. D. Court, “Methods for Embedding New Technologies and Extending Time Horizons in Input-Output Analysis,” in Econometric Methods for Analyzing Economic Development, P.V.
 Schaeffer and E. Koussai (Eds), IGI Global: Hershey, PA.
 (2013).

 Jensen, C. D., S. McIntyre, M. Munday, and K. Turner, “Responsibility for Regional Waste Generation: A Single Region Extended Input-Output Analysis with Uni-directional Trade Flows,” Regional Studies.
 47(6): 913-933 (2013).

 Court, C. D., “Enhancing U.S. Hazardous Waste Accounting through Economic Modeling,” Ecological Economics 83: 79-89 (2012).